-Students must meet all the requirements for unconditional admission before taking courses in the major.

-Students who have completed the conditional admission requirements are reviewed by the Admission Committee to be approved for change of status.
+Students must meet all the requirements for transition from conditional to unconditional admission before taking courses beyond nine hours in the major.
+Students who have completed this requirement are reviewed by the Admission Committee to be approved for change of status.